 34. Ice skate on the canals

 When it gets cold in Amsterdam in winter, there is a rare chance that the canals freeze, and you are able to ice skate on them.
 This is a unique experience, so if you have the chance to do this, you should do so!

 35. Stroll through the Hortus Botanicus

 The Hortus Botanicus is a beautiful botanic garden with lots of different plants.
 Also, it is one of the oldest of its kind in the world!

-In the 17th century it provided herbs for doctors in Amstrdam.
+In the 17th century, it provided herbs for doctors in Amsterdam.
 Furthermore, the initial plants came here by the Dutch East India Company.

 Save this post to Pinterest if you like it!